bhauman/lein-figwheel/README.md

 #### Static file server

 The inclusion of a **static file server** allows you to get a decent ClojureScript development environment up and running quickly.
+For convenience there is a `:ring-handler` option so you can load a ring handler into the figwheel server.

 #### Live CSS reloading